AbhishekMurumkar/graphql-tutorial-udemy/mutations.md

 ## Creating Data with mutations

-1. create a new type definition with any name in type definition string as here (anywhere but afer Query) ("./graphql-course/graphql-basics/src/index.js")
+1. create a new type definition with any name in type definition string as (anywhere but afer Query) [here]("./graphql-course/graphql-basics/src/index.js")

+### Deleting Data with mutations